SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Reading this tutorial you will learn - through a step by step approach - how to create a SharePoint Framework solution that consumes the Microsoft Graph, with a custom set of permission scopes.

 > [!NOTE]
-> To better undestand the overall architecture of this capability, you can read the article [Connect to AAD-secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).
+> To better undestand the overall architecture of this capability, you can read the article [Connect to Azure AD secured APIs in SharePoint Framework solutions](use-aadhttpclient.md).

 ## <a name="SolutionOverview"></a>Overview of the solution
 Before digging into the detailed steps of developing the solution, let's have a quick overview of what you are going to build.